-The Department will transmit the permit, final fact sheet, and the Response to Comments to anyone who provided comments during the public comment period.
+The Department will transmit the final permit, fact sheet (amended as appropriate), and the Response to Comments to anyone who provided comments during the public comment period or who requested to be notified of the Department's final decision.

 The Department has both an informal review process and a formal administrative appeal process for final APDES permit decisions.
 An informal review request must be delivered within 15 days after receiving the Department's decision to the Director of the Division of Water at the following address: